rust-lang/rust-wiki-backup/Note-testsuite.md

 ## Compiler tests

-These are tests of the compiler as a whole.
-Each test is a source file or source crate over which the compiler is run in some configuration and the resulting executable run.
+These are tests of the compiler against Rust source code.
 They typically have a `main` function that takes no arguments and may have directives that instruct the test runner how to run the test.
+These tests may be compiled and executed, pretty-printed, jitted, etc. depending on the test configuration.

 The test runner for these tests is at src/test/compiletest and is compiled to test/compiletest.stage[N].

 A typical test might look like:

 ```
+// xfail-pretty 'bool' doesn't pretty-print (#XXX)
-// Regression test for issue #XXX
+// Regression test for issue #YYY

 fn main() {
    let a: bool = 10; //~ ERROR mismatched types